-Secondly, although I have a reasonable social media network, I did not promote my Countdown Deal, as I wanted to see how this promotion worked, all by itself.
+Secondly, although I have a reasonable social media network, I did not promote my Countdown Deal.
+I wanted to see how this promotion worked, all by itself.

 Because I believe that it is important to separate a self-published author’s hard promotional work from what Amazon allude to do for self-published authors.
 Why would you give exclusivity to Amazon, if not to expect something in return?

-So what did I get for granting exclusivity and my Countdown Deal?
+So what did I get for granting exclusivity and my promotional price for a Countdown Deal?